Hadronic molecules $\eta_c \eta_c$ and $\chi_{c0}\chi_{c0}$: Introduction

 Information of the LHCb Collaboration generated new publications aimed to explain origin of observed new structures, calculate their masses and explore possible decay channels \cite {Zhang:2020xtb,Albuquerque:2020hio,Becchi:2020mjz,Becchi:2020uvq,Dong:2020nwy,Liang:2021fzr} .
 Thus, the mass of the scalar tetraquark\ $X_{\mathrm{4c}}$ was estimated around $6.44-6.47~\mathrm{GeV}$ in the framework of QCD sum rule method \cite {Zhang:2020xtb}, and the author interpreted $X_{\mathrm{4c}}$ as a part of a threshold enhancement $6.2-6.8\ \mathrm{GeV}$ seen by LHCb in nonresonant di- $J/\psi $ production.
 The hadronic molecule $\chi _{c0}\chi _{c0}$ or/and the diquark-antidiquark state with pseudoscalar constituents were considered as candidates to the resonance $X(6900)$ in Ref.\ \cite{Albuquerque:2020hio} .
-Decay channels of the fully heavy tetraquarks to conventional mesons through annihilations of $Q\overline{Q}$ pairs to gluon(s) were investigated in Refs.\ \cite{Becchi:2020mjz,Becchi:2020uvq}.
+Decay channels of the fully heavy tetraquarks to conventional leptons and mesons through $Q\overline{Q}$ annihilations were investigated in Refs.\ \cite{Becchi:2020mjz,Becchi:2020uvq}.

 The LHCb data were analyzed in Ref.\ \cite{Dong:2020nwy} in the context of a coupled-channel method: It was argued that in the di-$J/\psi $ system there is a near-threshold state $X(6200)$ having the spin-parities $0^{++}$ or $ 2^{++}$.
-The coupled-channel effects may also produce a pole structure, which was denoted by the resonance $X(6900)$ in Ref.\ \cite{Liang:2021fzr}.
-The performed analysis helped the authors to declare also the existence of a bound state $ X(6200)$, and the broad and narrow resonances $X(6680)$ and $X(7200)$, respectively.
+The coupled-channel effects may also produce a pole structure, which was denoted as the resonance $X(6900)$ in Ref.\ \cite{Liang:2021fzr}.
+The performed analysis helped the authors to declare also the existence of a bound state $X(6200)$, and the broad and narrow resonances $X(6680)$ and $ X(7200)$, respectively.